-AND undertakes a lot of research and development and, as noted previously, received a further government grant for this purpose in 2014.
+AND undertakes a lot of research and development and, as noted previously, received a further government grant for this purpose in 2015.
 In this way AND is contributing towards innovative capacity in the Netherlands.

-Through the production of digital maps in India AND is, on the one hand, promoting the transfer of knowledge to and employment in India.
+Throughout the production of digital maps in India AND is, on the one hand, promoting the transfer of knowledge to and employment in India.
 The basic conditions of employment and fringe benefits in India may be regarded as good.
 Among other things these include medical insurance, pension facilities and education.
 On the other hand AND's operations in India are cost-efficient.
-This way the knife cuts both ways.